Nexopia: History

-Nexopia was founded in 2003, and became Canada's first online social network.
+Nexopia was founded in 2003, and became Canada's first online social network, albeit mostly serving Western Canada.
 It evolved from the community site called Enternexus.com, another website built by Ewalds.
 The initial beta site was limited to 70 members and eventually led to Nexopia.com.
 When Enternexus.com relaunched as Nexopia.com, initial growth was said to be 100 users in four days, and 225,000 users within 22 months.
 For a brief period during that time, Nexopia.com maintained growth of 10% or 3500 average new members per day.
 In 2008, Nexopia announced 1.2 million active registered users and 1 billion page views per month as well as the investment of an undisclosed amount of the venture capital fund Burda Digital Ventures (now Acton Capital Partners).

 In October 2010, the site had just under 1.5 million users and nearly 35 billion hits.
 In January 2012, the site reported 1,636,990 users and 35,517,895,992 hits.

 The website uses Interac Online, a service that allows account holders at participating banks to make payments through online banking.

 Profile update

-In 2016 Nexopia updated its user profile pages, the largest revision since the site's launch in 2003.
+In 2008 Nexopia updated its user profile pages, the largest revision since the site's launch in 2003.
 The redesign included a streamlined layout, Ajax controls for messages, galleries and profile editing, new profile skinning options and image resizing.
 The update caused controversy among users due to issues such as slow load times, disappearing profile pictures, undelivered private messages, forms not working correctly, and people upset because the site design was different.
 Nexopia staff polled users, and found that the majority disliked the new profile picture slider the most.
 Nexopia staff then provided the option to switch between the classic and new profile picture viewers.

 Forums

-The forums are the main social aspect of the website.
-Nexopia 'Plus' subscribers can create their own forums, which can be open or available only to only invited members.
+The forums were the main social aspect of the website.
+Nexopia 'Plus' subscribers could create their own forums, which could be open or available only to only invited members.
 In early 2016, the website changed to online forums.
-The forum uses software from XenForo, replacing WordPress.
+The forum used software from XenForo, replacing WordPress.

 Members

-Over 95% of users are Canadian, with over 1.4 million member accounts and over 200,000 active users and a hit count of over 33 billion.
+Over 95% of users were Canadian, with over 1.4 million member accounts and a hit count of over 33 billion.

-No nudity, racism, violence, or gore are allowed on forums or profiles, although photos of a small amount of marijuana and the use of pipes and bongs are allowed; alcohol is also acceptable.
-All profile pictures are checked by photo moderators before appearing on a user page.
-Photos on a user's profile are not checked, but a "report abuse" button allows another user to report abuses.
-Nexopia prohibits copyright infringement.
+No content containing nudity, racism, violence, or gore was allowed on forums or profiles, although photos of a small amount of marijuana and the use of pipes and bongs was allowed; alcohol was also acceptable.
+All profile pictures were checked by photo moderators before appearing on a user page.
+Photos on a user's profile were not checked, but a "report abuse" button allowed another user to report abuses.
+Nexopia prohibited copyright infringement.

 In March 2007, four students from the Elk Island school district in Sherwood Park, Alberta were expelled from school and twenty were given suspensions in a case of cyberbullying.
-Students used Nexopia to create teacher profiles in which classmates posted defamatory, silly, derogatory and libellous information on the teachers' pages.
+Students used Nexopia to create teacher profiles in which classmates posted defamatory, nonsensical, derogatory and libellous information on the teachers' pages.